adrienlozano/stephaniewebsite/src/pages/news/2019-03-03---fraudsters-beware-the-ato-is-sharing-employment-data-with-the-department-of-home-affairs.md

 date: '2019-03-03T00:00:00.000Z'
 caption: >-
-  The ATO is sharing data with the Department of Home Affairs to ensure that business sponsors are complying with their sponsorship obligations and employer sponsored visa holders are complying with their visa conditions.
+  The ATO is sharing data with the Department of Home Affairs to ensure that business sponsors are complying with their sponsorship obligations and  visa holders are complying with their visa conditions.
 image: /images/Warning.PNG
 tags:
   - >-